illing2005/murcss/Readme.md

 * arguments to find the input data
 * specific options  for calculation

 For a complete list and description of the keyword arguments see `metrics.msss.Msss`.
 Then we search and prepare the input data for the final calculation.
-The prepared files will be stored in msss.input1Remapped, msss.input2Remapped and msss.observationRemapped for later use.
+The prepared files will be stored in `msss.input1Remapped`, `msss.input2Remapped` and `msss.observationRemapped` for later use.
 The main calculation is done in `msss.analyze()` (see :`metrics.msss.Msss.analyze`).
 After the calculation is finished we delete the working direcory.

 And here for the ensemble spread part: